 Case Studies

-I think kindness in leadership doesn’t just maintain success.
-It acts like a catalyst.
-It creates conditions for a greater collaboration and innovation.
+Kindness in leadership doesn't just maintain success; it acts as a catalyst.
+It creates conditions for greater collaboration and innovation.
 Teams think more boldly, share ideas more freely, and recover from failure faster.
+The ceiling rises when people aren't afraid.

 Kindness is the language which the deaf can hear and the blind can see.